sijirama/sijirama/README.md

 -->
 ## Oluwasijibomi.
 #### Software Engineering.
-As a Software Engineer, I believe my skills are a divine gift, and I'm grateful for the unwavering support of my loving family and friends on this journey.
-My life's mission is to harness these talents in service to society.
-I'm deeply motivated to craft software solutions and engage in research that holds the promise of a brighter future for all.
-With an unyielding commitment to delivering innovation consistently, my aim is to contribute positively to our world.
+As a Software Engineer, I'm on an exciting journey, just beginning but destined for greatness.
+My skills, a divine gift, are supported by my loving family and friends.
+I'm passionate about crafting innovative software solutions and conducting research for a brighter future.
+With a strong commitment to excellence, I aim to make a positive impact on our world.

 <!--
 <img src="https://wakatime.com/badge/user/5853dff2-2b5d-4627-8bb6-43b3464677d9.svg" alt="top languages"/>